Britain's FTSE 100 flat after mixed global data

 "Another day of see-saw action for the FTSE as the early sellers turned into buyers, reversing losses after better than expected U.S. retail sales," said Angus Campbell, Head of Sales at Capital Spreads, before it fell back in the closing auction.

-Miners .FTNMX1770 had provided the main fuel for the blue chip recovery, with Rio Tinto (RIO.L) up 1 percent after U.S. retail sales rose more than expected in October.
+Miners had provided the main fuel for the blue chip recovery, with Rio Tinto up 1 percent after U.S. retail sales rose more than expected in October.

 There was also slightly more upbeat news on the UK economy on Tuesday as inflation in Britain eased more than forecast to 5 percent in October.